michaeldoylecs/ae2-web-dashboard-ai/README.md

-# Minecraft Data Collector
+# Minecraft OpenComputers Data Collection System

-An OpenComputers program to collect and transmit sensor data from Minecraft machines.
+A system for collecting and storing Minecraft game data using OpenComputers mod and Node.js.

+## Components
+- OpenComputers Lua scripts for data collection
+- Node.js API server for data storage
+- MongoDB for persistent storage

 ## Installation